 To help facilitate your research, KHS offers short-term fellowships (one to four weeks) to promote scholarship on any facet of Kentucky’s history.

-We offer fellowships in two award cycles.
-These are available in Spring (March 1) and Fall (October 1).
+We offer fellowships in the spring.
 Download Fellowships guidelines and learn more here.

 If you have questions or need more information, send an email to KHSFellowships@ky.gov.